 Phone and chat services – Old School and New School phone and chat services, for when you need someone to speak to.
 You might be surprised just how many chat (phone, online, email) there are.

-Finding Good Mobile Apps – There are thousands of mobile apps for health and wellbeing nowadays, but very few of them have actually demonstrated any health benefits.
-This handout helps you identify some of the better ones by directing you to repositories of apps that have been reviewed by health professionals.
+How to find good health-related mobile apps – There are thousands of mobile apps for health and wellbeing nowadays, but very few of them have actually demonstrated any health benefits.
+In this guide learn how to find and assess health-related mobile apps, by drawing on repositories of reviewed apps and asking yourself a few reflection questions.

 Other wellbeing-focused services in the university – HCD and OASIS aren’t the only groups in the university that have your health and wellbeing in mind.
 We try to keep a track of other groups in the university that you might find useful.